Skip to content

 Feeding and nutrition

-Guidelines on how much you should feed your Cocker Spaniel can be found on the food packaging.
+Guidelines on how much you should feed your Cocker Spaniel can be found on their food packaging.
 But the amount you feed them will also depend on your dog’s size and the amount of exercise it gets each day.
 Cocker Spaniels are prone to gaining weight as they get older, so regular exercise is a must.

 If you’re not sure how much to feed your Cocker Spaniel, speak to your vet who will be happy to help you work out a feeding plan.